mfrlabi/livox_lidar.mcap-pcd-/README.md

 					  ros2 launch livox_ros_driver2 rviz_MID360_launch.py

-note: do not run 2 and 3 together  (only to visualize lidar data, never run when you run msg_MID360_launch.py to save pcd and other data)
+Note: do not run 2 and 3 together  (only to visualize lidar data, never run when you run msg_MID360_launch.py to save pcd and other data)